hpe-dev-incubator/hpe-dev-portal/content/blog/kubernetes-clusters-as-code-part1.md

 ### Terraform resource for Cluster

-In order to create a cluster using the cluster resource, the following values should be specified in the **cluster-create.tf** file:
+In order to create a cluster using the cluster resource, the following values should be specified in the **cluster-create.tf** file shown below:

 1. Site Name: Fill in the appropriate site **name** in the **hpegl\_caas\_site** block.
 In the below example, name= "BLR"
 2. Cluster Blueprint Name: Fill in the appropriate cluster blueprint **name** in the **hpegl\_caas\_cluster\_blueprint** block.
 In the below example, name= "demo"